nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _defaultLayout_: The default layout if none is selected in the site or page configuration (Default: Mashroom Portal Default Layouts 1 Column)
  * _warnBeforeAuthenticationExpiresSec_: The time when the Portal should start to warn that the authentication is about to expire (Default: 120)
  * _autoExtendAuthentication_: Automatically extend the authentication as long as the portal page is open (Default: false)
- * _defaultProxyConfig_: Optional default http proxy config for portal apps (see below the documentation of *portal-app* plugins).
+ * _defaultProxyConfig_: Optional default http proxy config for portal apps (see below the documentation of *portal-app2* plugins).
    The *restrictToRoles* here cannot be removed per app, but apps can define other roles that are also allowed to access a proxy.
  * _sslConfig_: Optional config for server side rendering
    * _sslEnabled_: Allow server side rendering if Apps support it (Default: true)